-- Submitted a completed and verified application through CASPA. - Obtained a baccalaureate degree conferred from a regionally accredited institution of higher education.
+- Submitted a completed and verified application through CASPA and submitted a TUN secondary application. - Obtained a baccalaureate degree conferred from a regionally accredited institution of higher education.
 Applicants who are still in progress of conferring/completing their bachelor degree program must have their degree awarded on an official transcript prior to beginning the program. - Earned a cumulative and science GPA of 3.0 or higher as calculated by CASPA or a cumulative GPA of 3.0 or higher from at least one semester/term of a graduate level certificate or degree program.
-The graduate program curriculum must include coursework in Anatomy/Physiology, Microbiology/Immunology, and Biochemistry. - Completed the following prerequisite coursework with a grade of C or better: - -8 semester credits of Human Anatomy and Physiology - -4 semester credits of General Chemistry - -4 semester credits of Organic Chemistry - -3 semester credits of Biochemistry - -3 semester credits of Microbiology - Three semester credits in general psychology and three semester credits in statistics are also recommended. - All prerequisite science courses must be completed within the past five years with the exception of organic and general chemistry.
+The graduate program curriculum must include coursework in Anatomy/Physiology, Microbiology/Immunology, and Biochemistry. - Completed the following prerequisite coursework with a grade of C or better: -8 semester credits of Human Anatomy and Physiology - -4 semester credits of Organic Chemistry - -3 semester credits of Biochemistry - -3 semester credits of Microbiology

+Three semester credits in general psychology and three semester credits in statistics are also recommended.

+- All prerequisite science courses must be completed within the past seven years with the exception of organic and general chemistry.
 An applicant may have up to two prerequisite courses pending.
 All the prerequisite courses must be completed before the candidate begins the program. - Human Anatomy & Physiology and Organic Chemistry courses taken in a classroom setting is preferred. - Completed GRE prior to application.
 No minimum score required.
 The score will be used in the evaluation for entry into the program.
-GRE scores will only be accepted within the past five years of the application date. - Have 500 hours of Direct Patient Care experience.

-- Submitted two letters of recommendation to CASPA.
+GRE scores will only be accepted within the past seven years of the application date. - Have 500 hours of Direct Patient Care experience. - Submitted two letters of recommendation to CASPA.
 One letter of recommendation must be from a medical provider such as a physician assistant, nurse practitioner or physician.
-It is recommended that one letter be from a PA. - Submitted community service hours that show commitment to service to others. - Hold a U.S. citizenship or permanent resident status at the time of application. - Must meet the required PA Technical Standards, which includes the physical abilities necessary to perform as a physician assistant.
+It is recommended that one letter be from a PA. - Hold a U.S. citizenship or permanent resident status at the time of application.

+• Must meet the required PA Technical Standards, which includes the physical abilities necessary to perform as a physician assistant.